Featured Cases

 Date: April 2017

 Client was one of several initial investors in a startup company being acquired in a transaction that was to leave the equity-holders with no return and loss of their initial investments.
-Nearly all the company’s equity holders had agreed to accept less than 1% of their initial investment through the acquisition.
+Nearly all the company’s equity holders had agreed to accept less than 1 percent of their initial investment through the acquisition.

 Client hired Parton Law, who used the threat of stalling the acquisition through use of a court ordered injunction to enforce the Client’s rights.
 Without a lawsuit being filed, the company paid Parton Law’s Client a lump sum that was exponentially greater than the amount received by other shareholders.